MixSarc: A Bangla-English Code-Mixed Corpus for Implicit Meaning Identification: Introduction

-\item Through in-depth analysis, we reveal key interactions between the tasks: 42.13\% of negative-sentiment instances are sarcastic rather than genuine (visualized in Figure~\ref{fig:pieChart}), underscoring sarcasm’s role as a frequent carrier of negativity in Bangla–English discourse.
-We further demonstrate that while transformers excel at humor and sarcasm detection, they completely fail on the minority classes of vulgarity and offense (F1 = 0.00) due to severe class imbalance. \end{enumerate}
+\item Through in-depth analysis, we estimate that approximately 42.13\% of negative-sentiment instances in BnSentMix exhibit sarcastic characteristics (visualized in Fig.~\ref{fig:pieChart}), highlighting sarcasm as a frequent source of negative lexical cues in Bangla--English discourse.
+We further demonstrate that while transformer models perform well on humor detection, they struggle with sarcasm and completely fail on the minority classes of vulgarity and offense (F1 = 0.00) due to severe class imbalance. \end{enumerate}

 These findings highlight the necessity of imbalance-aware techniques (e.g., oversampling, class-weighted losses, or targeted augmentation) for robust detection of subjective toxicity in low-resource code-mixed settings.
 By releasing MixSarc along with detailed baselines and analyses, this work provides a solid foundation for future research on culturally aware NLP and safer content moderation for South Asian digital platforms.